BargmannLab/Scheer_Bargmann2023/LawnLeavingAnalysis/README.md

 *RD_states_Matrix_exog_Cent*, These are the Roaming and Dwelling state calls based on a 2-state Hidden Markov Model found in *PD1074_od2_LL_Data_Centroid_RoamingDwellingHMM_081721.pkl*

 *arHMM_MLstates*, These are the AR-HMM state calls based on a 4-state Autoregressive Hidden Markov Model found in *HMM_OnLawnOnly_ForwardFeaturesOnly_noQuirk_AR_062321.pkl*

+### Additional files:
+*PD1074_scalers_062321.pkl* contains StandardScalers (https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) trained on wild type PD1074 data used to z-normalize new data before running it through AR-HMM segmentation steps.

+*PD1074_od2_LL_Data_Centroid_RoamingDwellingHMM_081721.pkl* contains the Roaming and Dwelling HMM used in the paper.

+*HMM_OnLawnOnly_ForwardFeaturesOnly_noQuirk_AR_062321.pkl* contains the AR-HMM used in the paper.
+After loading: arHMM_model = arHMMs_ALL[4][2] PD1074 K=4, KAPPA = 25,000

+*presentation_smallerfonts.mplstyle* a style-sheet to make matplotlib figures.

+*LIGHT.csv* a boolean vector representing the light OFF and light ON periods of stimulation used during optogenetics experiments.